 Louis Alvarez & Andrew Kolker

-Louis and Andy's most recent project was Postcards from the Great Divide, nine short films that look at underexamined political stories from around the country in 2016.
+Many of Louis and Andy's films look at American politics in a fresh way, avoiding horserace coverage and focusing on the human side.
+Postcards from the Great Divide, nine short films that look at underexamined political stories from around the country, was a remarkably prescient look into the politics of the 2016 elections.
 Their deep dive into New Orleans racial politics, Getting Back to Abnormal, was shown on P.O.V. in 2014.

 Previous standout films include the acclaimed People Like Us: Social Class in America (2001), the first American documentary explicitly about the American class system — a work that continues to resonate with audiences around the world; Vote for Me — Politics in America (1996), a four-hour examination of politics, politicians and voters that the Chicago Tribune called "the standout in a season of documentaries"; and American Tongues, a celebratory and provocative look at America via the way Americans speak; the film was the very first presentation on P.O.V. in 1988.